Lightnet/luajit_flecs/README.md

   There are limited on ffi which LuaJIT has.
 Not much docs.
 Examples.

   After some thinking some time.
 It bloated.
 Well think of better methods.

+# Results:
+ * It take a while to do something light cide but more detail required c more coding.
+ * adding helpers but it add more bloat for type checks for components.
+ * required time to research for better code between lua and c for api.
+ * Flecs is a bit tricky to layers and args as it tricky.
+ * Doing some simple test build.
+ * Required Struct in c to lua api to work with check type or match handle struct.
+    * relate to lua metatable.